Ruben2776/PicView/.github/README.md

 If you want to help translate another language or update/improve a current one and be listed here, please take a look at https://github.com/Ruben2776/PicView/issues/13

-## Code Signing Policy
-Starting with v3.0.0-rc-preview-4 the builds are digitally signed.

-Free code signing is provided by [SignPath.io](https://about.signpath.io/), certificate by [SignPath Foundation](https://signpath.org/).

 ## Privacy Policy